-A second visualisation is often useful in a similar vain to the one above, but this should be even slicker, as you won’t need to ‘pause’ to make mental notes (having ensured the potential glitches don’t occur), this one should go smoothly and without a hitch culminating in you achieving your goal.
+A second visualisation is often useful in a similar vein to the one above, but this should be even slicker, as you won’t need to ‘pause’ to make mental notes (having ensured the potential glitches don’t occur), this one should go smoothly and without a hitch culminating in you achieving your goal.
 The best time to do this second visualisation is just before the call for real.
-Arrive a little early, and when you have safely parked the car, close your eyes for a minute and run through this second visualisation - it goes without saying do not attempt to do visualisations whilst driving, operating machinery etc.
+Arrive a little early, and when you have safely parked the car, close your eyes for a minute and run through this second visualisation—it goes without saying do not attempt to do visualisations whilst driving, operating machinery etc.

 Planning Your Day